privacy-tech-lab/privacy-pioneer-web-crawler/README.md

 1. Install [Firefox Nightly](http://ftp.mozilla.org/pub/firefox/nightly/2024/01/2024-01-01-23-15-40-mozilla-central/).

-   **Important Note**: While downloading the [latest version](https://www.mozilla.org/en-US/firefox/channel/desktop/) of Nightly does work, testing the crawler has revealed that certain versions of Firefox Nightly break the ability to add monetization labels.
-We recommend downloading the version we have linked above and [disabling automatic updates](https://winaero.com/disable-updates-firefox-63-above/).
+   **Important Note**: While downloading the [latest version](https://www.mozilla.org/en-US/firefox/channel/desktop/) of Nightly does work, testing the crawler has revealed that certain versions of Firefox Nightly break the ability to add monetization labels (mostly version 130+).
+Therefore, we recommend downloading the version we have linked above and [disabling automatic updates](https://winaero.com/disable-updates-firefox-63-above/).
 This will also help achieve more consistent results across different runs.

    **Note**: In addition to using a specific version of Firefox Nightly, we will also be disabling the [Enhanced Tracking Protection](https://support.mozilla.org/en-US/kb/enhanced-tracking-protection-firefox-desktop) that Firefox provides us with.
 Besides just providing us with additional data, this will also help ensure that Privacy Pioneer is operating as expected.